edgelesssys/docs.edgeless.systems/marblerun/content/deployment/cloud.md

 Azure's cloud resources.
 AKS hosts Kubernetes pods in Azure confidential compute VMs and exposes the underlying confidential compute hardware.

-This section describes the workflow to create an AKS cluster with confidential compute VMs and deploy MarbleRun.

 ### Prerequisites

 Follow the instructions on the [AKS Confidential Computing Quick Start guide](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-nodes-aks-get-started)